SoftServeSAG/Booter4aws/README.md

 ```
 3. All further instructions how to configure AWS CICD Pipeline you can find here https://github.com/aws-samples/aws-robomaker-simulation-launcher

 Note!
-Build role must have next access to the S3Bucket
+Build role must have next access to the S3Bucket or use one created by cloudformation(name contains CodeBuildRole)
 ```
         {
             "Effect": "Allow",